 6 January 2021 (online, via Zoom)

-The AIAS opened their 2021 lecture series with a fascinating talk by Professor Gideon Avni of the Israel Antiquities Authority and Hebrew University in Jerusalem.
+The AIAS opened their 2021 lecture series with a fascinating talk by Dr Gideon Avni of the Israel Antiquities Authority and Hebrew University in Jerusalem.
 This explored the religious diversity of Jerusalem, and its journey towards multiculturalism in the period from the 6th to 11th centuries CE.

 Professor Avni drew on the evidence from excavations in and around Jerusalem to challenge traditional views of urban development in Jerusalem — particularly the idea that we can use military events to mark moments of abrupt change for the city.